Dead & Company: 2021

 The band played a national tour in August through October 2021.
-Jay Lane joined Dead & Company as stand-in drummer while Bill Kreutzmann recovered from a non-COVID respiratory illness for their October 19 and 20, 2021 shows at Red Rocks in Morrison, CO, their October 22 and 23 shows at Fiddler's Green in Greenwood Village, CO, and their October 31 show at the Hollywood Bowl in Los Angeles.
+Jay Lane joined Dead & Company as stand-in drummer while Bill Kreutzmann recovered from a respiratory illness for their October 19 and 20, 2021 shows at Red Rocks in Morrison, Colorado, their October 22 and 23 shows at Fiddler's Green in Greenwood Village, Colorado, and their October 31 show at the Hollywood Bowl in Los Angeles.

 2022

-Dead and Company were scheduled to play six concerts – on January 7, 9, 10, 13, 15, and 16 – at the Playing in the Sand festival at the Moon Palace resort in Cancun.
-However on January 6 the shows were cancelled due to a surge in cases of COVID-19.
+Dead & Company were scheduled to play six concerts – on January 7, 9, 10, 13, 15, and 16 – at the Playing in the Sand festival at the Moon Palace resort in Cancun.
+However, on January 6 the shows were cancelled due to a surge in cases of COVID-19.

-On March 31 the band announced plans for a national concert tour to take place in June and July.
+In June and July 2022, the band played a 20-concert summer tour with only one concert being cancelled at Saratoga Performing Arts Center in Saratoga Springs, New York, due to emergency health concerns with Mayer's father.

 2023

 The band continued their tradition of "Playing in the Sand" shows at a resort in Cancún from January 14 to 17, 2023.